amirfarjam/Hypercube/auto-leveling.md

     If you dont use EEPROM then you will need to auto level each time you restart your printer [M500](http://reprap.org/wiki/G-code#M500:_Store_parameters_in_EEPROM)
   - `M420 S1` needs to be run just before each print (i.e. last line of your start.gcode).
 [See discussion here for more info](https://github.com/MarlinFirmware/Marlin/issues/5996#issuecomment-287380079)

+**Bare in mind that after you have created mesh level data with G29 and you ever change the z offset using M851 Marlin will now automatically update the mesh data.**

 ##### Print a calibration model

 I use a 40mm cube from here http://www.thingiverse.com/thing:56671